-Contraindications to PDT include pregnancy, porphyria, lupus or any other medications or conditions that promote hypersensitivity to porphyrins, Levulan or blue light therapy.
-Or if you have had a previous negative reaction to PDT.
+Contraindications to PDT include pregnancy, porphyria, lupus or any other medications or conditions that promote hypersensitivity to porphyrins (including Levulan, Ameluz or ALA) or blue light therapy; or if you have had a previous adverse reaction to PDT.

 An oral anti-viral medication (cold sore prevention pill) may be prescribed if you have frequent oral cold sores (herpes virus infections on your face).
 Chronic conditions that may affect healing, including chronic infections, such as hepatitis or HIV / AIDs may be additional contraindications.